HorizenOfficial/horizen-docs/docs/2-migration/07-claiming-zen.md

 1) Calculate SHA256 hash of the baseDestAddress
 2) Calculate Ripemd160 hash of the output from step 1
-3) Concatenate prefix: `0x2089` for ZEND Mainnet
+3) Concatenate prefix: `0x2089` for ZEND Mainnet or `0x2098` for ZEND testnet
 4) Encode it in Base 58

 The procedure could be resumed by the formula:
 `base58.encode(‘0x2089’  + Ripemd160(SHA256(baseDestAddress)))`

-And can be calculated using the following Javascript code
+An example Javascript implementation is the following:

 ```javascript
  const createHash = require('create-hash')